k-kashapov/HashTable/README.md

 |   NO    |         2.7        |  5.17 ± 0.2   |
 |   YES   |         3.0        |  5.07 ± 0.2   |

-### Note: Although the number of cycles has increased, the execution time is better.
+### Note: Although the number of instuctions has increased, the execution time is better.

 ## Hash optimization
 * The next function to optimize was Hash function.

-### Note: From now on, execution time is optimized using ```perf``` data.
-Callgrind output will be supressed in the report.

 We have tried to improve execution time by rewriting MurmurHash in Assembly language.
 However, this did only reduce the performance of the program: